Internal Medicine Residency

 Below is a list of myths about a non-University hospital like CPMC to better educate you about the colorful and rewarding training our residents receive:

 CPMC is a "Community Hospital"

 We are and we aren’t.
 CPMC doesn’t really fall into any standard descriptor as a training location.
 While it is not a "University Hospital," it is also not a typical "Community Hospital."
-CPMC has affiliations with 2 major University medical schools (Dartmouth and UCSF) and a very busy Research Institute that has numerous NIH grants.
+CPMC has affiliations with 2 major University medical schools (Geisel School of Medicine at Dartmouth College and UCSF) and a very busy Research Institute that has numerous NIH grants.
 Moreover, the size of its patient referral base surpasses that of many University Hospitals.
 Over one-third of CPMC’s patients come from outside San Francisco County, some from as far away as Nevada and Oregon.
 The patients referred to CPMC are some of the most diagnostically and therapeutically challenging cases seen by residents.
 At the same time, CPMC cares for a large portion of San Francisco’s socioeconomically and ethnically diverse community which means that residents receive a solid foundation in “bread and butter” medicine.